Questions over restaurant closure

 The attack was reported to Action Fraud 10 days earlier, which referred the allegation to South Wales Police at the beginning of January.

-Mr Kavanagh, from Waterford, Ireland, who has six liquidated businesses, told BBC Wales the "attack" was followed by another director withdrawing the restaurant's alcohol licence and resulted in its closure.
+Mr Kavanagh, from Waterford, Ireland, who has several failed companies, told BBC Wales the "attack" was followed by another director withdrawing the restaurant's alcohol licence and resulted in its closure.

 However, lawyers for one creditor have questioned whether the company continued trading in the knowledge it was insolvent.